Cuber01/comment-removal/README.md

 git clone https://github.com/Cuber01/comment-removal
 ```

 Open config.json with your favorite text editor and follow the instuctions.
-Remember to edit only the EDIT_THIS strings.
+Remember to edit only the EDIT_THIS variables.

 Open folder in terminal and run comment-removal.js with nodejs: